NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-06-08-build-unreal-engine-from-github-source-code-gnu-linux-with-android-support/index.md

 $ ls -ahl /opt/
 {{< /highlight >}}

-Since JDK `17.0.12` is the latest publicly JDK `17` available that does not require a sign in on Oracle's webiste, if you need a newer version you can grab it from [this repository](https://github.com/adoptium/temurin17-binaries).
+Since JDK `17.0.12` is the latest publicly JDK `17` available that does not require a sign in on Oracle's website, if you need a newer version you can grab it from [this repository](https://github.com/adoptium/temurin17-binaries).
 Adjust the `JAVA_HOME` environment variable accordingly (e.g. `export JAVA_HOME="/opt/jdk-17.0.15+6"`):

 {{< highlight zsh >}}
 $ aria2c -s16 -x16 \